mathislindner/Data-Mining-I-ETHZ-obisidian-summary/clustering sub/Spectral clustering.md

 ## Derivation from graph Laplacian to spectral clustering
 - To define spectral clustering we also need [[Graph Laplacian]]
+	- *it is basically the general connectivity on the trace, and the #adjacency_matrix  on all the other entries*
 ![[Pasted image 20220214093735.png]]
 ![[Pasted image 20220214093805.png]]
 **It follows that finding the minimum k-cut is identical to minimizing**$$\sum_{a=1}^{k}c_a^TLc_a$$